gitparade-com/basher.it/_docs/jamesob_desk.md

 Lightweight workspace manager for the shell.

 Desk makes it easy to flip back and forth between different project contexts in your favorite shell.
-Change directory, activate a virtualenv or rvm, load in domain-specific aliases, environment variables, functions, arbitrary shell files, all in a single command.
+Change directory, activate a `virtualenv` or `rvm`, load in domain-specific aliases, environment variables, functions, arbitrary shell files, all in a single command.